amakaolusola/Phase3_oncology_trial/README.md

  Pillar 1: Exploratory Clinical Analysis
 - Is there a difference in adverse event rates between male and female patients?
 - Do older patients experience more Grade 3 and Grade 4 adverse events?
 Key findings: Male patients recorded slightly more adverse events than female patients (92 vs 83) despite nearly equal enrollment numbers (61 males vs 59 females).
-Older patients experienced significantly more severe adverse events — patients aged 70 and above recorded
+Older patients experienced significantly more severe adverse events, patients aged 70 and above recorded
 23 Grade 3/4 events compared to just 7 in patients under 60, highlighting the need for closer monitoring of elderly patients in oncology trials.